cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

 needs of platform users.

 Another challenge when adopting platforms is choosing the right capabilities and experiences to enable first.
-Capabilities that are frequently required and undifferentiated, like pipelines, databases and observability, may be a good place to start.
+Services that are frequently required and undifferentiated, like pipelines, databases and observability, may be a good place to start.
 Platform teams may also choose to focus first on a limited number of engaged and skillful app teams.
 Detailed feedback from such teams